Lonesome Ghosts

 Lonesome Ghosts is a 1937 Disney animated cartoon, released through RKO Radio Pictures on Christmas Eve.
-It was directed by Burt Gillett and animated by Izzy (Isadore) Klein, Ed Love, Milt Kahl, Marvin Woodward, Bob Wickersham, Clyde Geronimi, Dick Huemer, Dick Williams, Art Babbitt, and Rex Cox.
-In the cartoon, four ghosts named Jasper, Grubb, Boo, and Moss are bored because they have scared away all of the inhabitants of a haunted house.
-The ghosts decide to hire Mickey Mouse, Donald Duck, and Goofy, who are ghost exterminators, in order to prank them.
+It was directed by Burt Gillett and animated by Izzy (Isadore) Klein, Ed Love, Milt Kahl, Marvin Woodward, Bob Wickersham, Clyde Geronimi, Dick Huemer, Dick Williams, Art Babbitt and Rex Cox.
+In the cartoon, a quartet of ghosts named Jasper, Grubb, Boo and Moss are bored because they have scared away all of the inhabitants of a haunted house.
+The ghosts decide to hire Mickey Mouse, Donald Duck and Goofy, who are ghost exterminators, in order to prank them.
 It was the 98th short in the Mickey Mouse film series to be released, and the ninth for that year.
 This short marked the first use of one of Goofy's catchphrases, "Somethin' wrong here!".

+It is often speculated that this cartoon was an inspiration for Ghostbusters.
+The phrase "I ain't scared of no ghost" occurs in this cartoon, a similar line to that used in the bridge of the 1984 film's theme song written by Ray Parker Jr. In the 1987 Halloween special DTV Monster Hits, the song is matched to an edited version of the cartoon.

 Plot

-Four ghosts named Jasper, Boo, Moss and Grubb are alone inside a haunted house, complaining about how there is no one remaining inside the house to scare.
-Grubb says that they might be too good because they scared them all away.
+On a snowy night, a quartet of ghosts named Jasper, Boo, Moss and Grubb are alone inside a haunted house, complaining about how there is no one remaining inside the house to scare.
 Moss finds an advertisement in a newspaper for the Ajax Ghost Exterminators whose members consist of Mickey Mouse, Donald Duck and Goofy.
 The ghosts decide to hire them in order to prank them.
-The ghosts call them with Grubb impersonating a woman and claiming that the house is haunted.
+At their work building, the ghost exterminators are sleeping until their telephone rings.
+They get the ghosts’ call with Grubb impersonating a woman while claiming that the house is haunted.

 When they arrive at the house, Mickey knocks on the front door but no one answers.
 He knocks on it again, causing it to fall down.
 He announces their arrival but they discover that there is no one inside.
-The door lifts up and throws them inside before putting itself back in place, making a mousetrap fall shut on Goofy's nose.
+While they tiptoe into the house, the door lifts up and throws them inside before putting itself back in place, causing their stuff to fly everywhere, including a mousetrap which falls shut on Goofy's nose.
 After hearing the ghosts’ laughter, Mickey decides that he, Donald and Goofy should split up in order to surround them.

-Jasper knocks Mickey on the head and Mickey tries to shoot him but he puts his fingers in Mickey’s gun’s barrels, causing it to explode.
-Mickey chases Jasper upstairs in frustration and tries to open a door that he disappears into which falls down.
-All of the ghosts, forming a marching band, come out of the door and go into another.
+Jasper knocks Mickey on the head and Mickey tries to shoot him but Jasper blocks his gun’s barrels with his fingers, causing it to explode.
+Mickey chases Jasper upstairs and tries to open a door that he disappears into, which falls down, revealing nothing behind it.
+All of the ghosts, forming a marching band, come out of the fallen door and go into another.
 When Mickey opens the door, water pours out.
-Jasper, Boo and Moss surf on surfboards and Grubb drives a motorboat that goes in a circle around Mickey until he and the water disappear.
+Jasper, Boo and Moss surf on surfboards and Grubb drives a motorboat that goes in a circle around Mickey until the ghosts and water disappear.